jay-snee/terraformin/README.md

 `./build.sh`

 This will simply build the image and push it to DockerHub making it available to be pulled later during the release phase.
 Shebang is currently set for `zsh` so `bash` users will need to be mindful to change that.

-#### Assignment caveat:

-For production deployments I would usually opt for an integrated build/release/run pipeline embeded within a full PaaS solution such as [this provided by Workflow](https://docs.teamhephy.com/understanding-workflow/concepts/#build-release-run), however deploying Workflow in the context of this assignment wouldn't allow me to demonstrate my knowledge of lower level resources and concepts so I've chosen not to use it in this case.

 ## Release